nutanix/calm_runbooks/Leap_DR/Test Failover.md

   LOCAL_AZ
   ```

-## **`Account Name of Entity Failing Over To (Required)`**
+## **`Availability Zone of Entity  Failing Over To (Required)`**

   <details>
   <summary><b>Description</b></summary>
-    The Account Name of the entity failing over to a Nutanix environment represents the name of the target account or organization that is receiving the failover or migration from another environment.
-In the context of Nutanix, this typically refers to the account or organization associated with the destination or target Nutanix environment.

-    The specific Account Name will depend on the configuration and setup of the Nutanix deployment in the target environment.
-It could be the name of a company, department, or any other entity that owns and manages the Nutanix infrastructure in that specific environment.
+    The variable you are referring to is commonly known as a "failover zone" or "failover target."
+A failover zone is an alternative Availability Zone where applications can be redirected or switched to in the event of a failure or outage in the primary zone.
   </details>

   ### **Type:** _String_